The Sacred Armour of Antiriad: Gameplay

 The Sacred Armour of Antiriad is a mixture of a platform and maze game.
 The player controls Tal who, at the start, is simply a man dressed in a loincloth with thrown rocks as his only weapon.
 Later, he can find the legendary "Antiriad" armour and wear it to activate his status panel at the bottom of the screen which shows both Tal and the suit's strength, his remaining lives and in-game messages among other things.

 The game environment contains dangerous creatures and the minions of the overlords.
 Tal can defend himself from these hostile beings by throwing rocks at them when out of the suit and by using the suit's beam-weapon capabilities once he has located and installed the necessary equipment to the Antiriad armour.

-Tal also needs to find and collect additions to the armour in order to allow it to fly, shoot etc. Tal can use the suit to explore the game area but will occasionally need to leave it to collect power rechargers for the suit, should it come under too much attack (the suit cannot be destroyed but its power can be depleted).
+Tal must also find and collect additions to the armour in order to allow it to fly, shoot etc. Tal can use the suit to explore the game area but will occasionally need to leave it to collect power rechargers for the suit, should it come under too much attack (the suit cannot be destroyed but its power can be depleted).